 Another tip is to use a dedicated monitor management tool, such as DisplayFusion or UltraMon, which can provide advanced features and customization options for managing windows and displays.

 For instance, these tools can enable users to create custom window layouts, configure hotkeys for moving and resizing windows, and set up custom wallpapers and screensavers for each display.

 Users can also benefit from using productivity apps and tools specifically designed for a dual monitor setup.
 Its Windows PowerToys suite includes an application called FancyZones, which enables users to create custom layouts for arranging windows on multiple displays.

 Similarly, the Mac app Magnet allows users to quickly snap windows to different parts of the screen, making it easy to organize and manage multiple windows and applications.

-Finally, users can consider investing in high-quality hardware to further optimize their dual monitor setup.
+Finally, users can consider investing in high-quality hardware to optimize their dual monitor setup further.

 It can include purchasing a monitor stand or arm to adjust the height and angle of the displays, using a high-resolution display for better image quality, and using a graphics card that supports multiple monitors and high-performance graphics.